Chellie Pingree: Elections

 Pingree was reelected in 2024 with 58% of the vote, defeating Republican nominee Ronald Russell by 22 percentage points, with Independent Ethan Alcorn taking 4.9% of the vote.

 Tenure

 Soon after her election, Pingree joined the Congressional Progressive Caucus, of which she is now vice chair.
+She continues to serve actively within the caucus as a Deputy Whip.

 In September 2010, a video surfaced on the internet showing Pingree at Portland International Jetport disembarking from a private jet owned by her then-fiancé, hedge fund manager S. Donald Sussman.
-This drew criticism due to past statements Pingree made critical of legislators using private aircraft.
+This drew criticism due to past statements Pingree had made, in which she criticized legislators who used private aircraft.
 Pingree declined to respond.
-The House Ethics Committee, in a bipartisan letter, stated the travel was permissible under House ethics rules.
+The House Ethics Committee, in a bipartisan letter, initially stated the travel was permissible under House ethics rules.
+However, the Federal Election Commission later fined her $9,750 in July 2015 for accepting these campaign-related jet rides, and mandated that she reimburse $13,500 to the company for using the jet to travel to campaign fundraisers.

 Legislation sponsored

 On May 23, 2013, Pingree introduced the York River Wild and Scenic River Study Act of 2013 (H.R.
 2197; 113th Congress).
 If passed, the bill would require the National Park Service (NPS) to study a segment of the York River in Maine for potential addition to the Wild and Scenic Rivers System.
 The study would determine how the proposed designation would affect recreational and commercial activities.
 The study would cost approximately $500,000.